Brendan Kiernan: Club career

-Crystal Palace

 During the 2023–24 season Kiernan played for Premier League club Crystal Palace.
 His role was to play for the under-21 team in a player/coach capacity.

-Maidenhead United

 In March 2025, Kiernan joined Maidenhead United on a deal until the end of the season.
 He scored five goals in ten games but left the club at the end of the campaign after relegation.

+On 19 December 2025, Kiernan returned to Hampton & Richmond Borough, reuniting with former manager, Alan Dowson in the process.